muhamedadel2001/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic-tac-toe game implemented in Flutter.
+A simple Tic-Tac-Toe game implemented in Flutter. 🎮🖤🟡
 ## Features
+Features:

--Play against another player (two-player mode)
+🆚 Play against another player (two-player mode)

--Play against another Ai (2 level available (easy-hard)
+🤖 Play against AI (2 levels available: easy and hard)

--Basic UI with a 3x3 grid
+📐 Basic UI with a 3x3 grid

--Winner detection logic.
+🏆 Winner detection logic

--Reset button to start a new game
+🔄 Reset button to start a new game

 ## How to Play
 Launch the app.